jangarita/Simple-SmartFoxServer-Finite-State-Machine/README.md

 **Usage:**

-*See the test folder for a usage example.*
+*See the test folder for an usage example.*

 ```java
 //Instantiate the main FSM class